emmahewson/island-bees/README.md

 34. Finally to add your media files (images & video) simply go back to AWS, create a new folder called 'media' in the same place as the new 'static' folder, click on the folder and drag and drop all your media files in to the browser window.
 35. Click next and under manage public permissions select 'grant public access to these objects' and click upload
 35. Your site should now contain all your images, videos, styling and JavaScript!
 Well done!

+#### Setting up Stripe Payments on your deployed site

+1. Log in to Stripe, click on the developers tab and API keys copy the API key and set them in Heroku as config variables in the following:

+- STRIPE_PUBLIC_KEY: Stripe publishable key goes here
+- STRIPE_SECRET_KEY: Stripe secret key goes here

+2. Back in Stripe set up a new webhook for your deployed site by clicking on webhooks, click on 'add endpoint' and paste in your deployed site's URL setting it to listen for all events.
+3. Click on your newly set up webhook and click on 'Signing Secret' at the top to reveal the secret value.
+Copy it and set it as a new config variable in Heroku:
+- STRIPE_WH_SECRET: Signing secret from new webhook.

 - - -